betaglot/betaglot/docs/encyclopedia/Beta/BetaAnalogy/Overview.md

 ## How much of their SKHEMA is overlapping?
 SYNSKHEMA shared schema

+## Systematic analogy

+Up or down or across the system

 ## Analogy between Climbing and Planting

 This each line are analog pairs.
 The equal signs = denotes where Climbing and Planting are exactly the same.